 Connecticut has a long history of protecting its land and water resources.
 In 1972, the state legislature enacted the Inland Wetlands and Watercourses Act (IWWA).
 This law provides an orderly regulatory process that balances the need for economic growth with the need to protect our environment.
 The IWWA declares it is the public policy of Connecticut to require municipal regulation of activities affecting inland wetlands and watercourses.
 As a result, every municipality has established an inland wetlands agency to implement and enforce the law.
 These agencies play a vital role in protecting our natural resources and in shaping our state's landscape.
-The DEEP Inland Wetlands Management Section assists Connecticut's 169 municipalities and the public in administering and understanding the IWWA.
-For information regarding inland wetland and watercourse management and protection please view the links provided on the left side of this page.
+The DEEP's Inland Wetlands Management Program assists Connecticut's 169 municipalities and the public in administering and understanding the IWWA.
+For additional information, please view the links provided on the left side of this page.
 Connecticut's citizens will find the General Information page helpful.

-A new online training program has been custom built for municipal inland wetlands agencies and their staff.
-This free course examines key sections of the IWWA, discusses important procedures for conducting agency business, reviews stream crossing guidelines and resource restoration techniques, and more!
+This free, online course was custom built to allow Connecticut's municipal inland wetlands agencies and their staff to carry out the regulatory and training requirements of the Inland Wetlands and Watercourses Act.
+This program examines key sections of the law, discusses important procedures for conducting agency business, reviews stream crossing guidelines and resource restoration techniques, and more!
 The training program is not limited to municipal officials, and DEEP encourages participation by interested individuals.
-Additional information and a registration link is available on the Training for Wetland Agencies page.
-Note: The registration platform is temporarily suspended while the DEEP transitions to a new Learning Management System (LMS).
-Current students are not affected by this change.
-Individuals who want to register for the training program should periodically view this web page for an update regarding reactivation of the registration platform.
+See the Training for Wetland Agencies page for additional information and a registration link.
+Municipal Regulations

 Inland wetlands agencies are to submit proposed and adopted regulations via email.
 View the Legislation, Regulation & Case Law page for additional information.